What is Mute?

 The difference between obstructive sleep apnea and central sleep apnea is that obstructive sleep apnea occurs from a direct airway blockage.
-When the soft pallette tissues in the back of the throat collapse during the night, this leads to the blockage of airflow and one stops breathing.
-Central sleep apnea has the same impact of not breathing, however instead of a phsyical blockage in the airway, a failed signal from the brain prohibits the body from breathing instead.
+When the soft palette tissues in the back of the throat collapse during the night, this leads to the blockage of airflow and one stops breathing.
+Central sleep apnea has the same impact of not breathing, however, instead of a physical blockage in the airway, a failed signal from the brain prohibits the body from breathing instead.
 This typically means that the respiratory system is not functioning properly.

 Mute claims that 75% of partners noticed a decrease in the amount of snoring and the volume of snoring while using Mute.
 Couples from the same study also claimed that Mute was more effective at treating snoring than various other products on the market.

 Another study, done outside of Mute research, was conducted by students from the University of California at Irvine.
 Students compared several different nasal dilators and concluded that dilators open up the internal nasal valve.
 This valve can be easily obstructed for various reasons including congestion, a deviated septum, or various sinus issues.

 Mute is available for purchase at several retailers including Walgreens, Walmart, Jet.com and on their website.
 You may find that the product itself may not be in a physical store but rather stocked for online orders only.